Key Takeaways

 This effort pushes your team, department, and organization ahead.

-The most successful professionals stay self-aware, seek feedback on their work performance, and strive to improve constantly.
+The most successful professionals stay self-aware, seek feedback on their performance, and continually strive to improve.

-When you are aware of these signs and continually improve your skills, you are not just good at your job.
+When you recognize these signs and continually improve your skills, you are not just good at your job.

 You are setting yourself up for an impactful career.
 This career is meaningful and rewarding.